Workflow apps help project managers plan their processes and manage tasks, but, arguably, its most important feature is automation.

 It’s no wonder then that teams across different niches are keen to adopt automation software.

 Take marketing, for example.
 A 2019 report projected annual growth of over 30% for the US marketing automation software industry.

-If you are among the many PMs that want to boost project management via a workflow app, this article is the perfect place to start.
+If you are among the many PMs that want to boost project management via a workflow app in 2022, this article is the perfect place to start.

 We’ve highlighted what a workflow application does, how you can use one to create a workflow effortlessly, and how monday.com can help create the ideal workflow.